RajeevAtla/State-Server/README.md

 ## Tech Notes

 - We will use Bun and TypeScript
-- Bun's testing module for testing
+- Bun's testing module for testing, with Supertest for server testing

 ## Implementation Notes
 - `states.json` isn't really a valid JSON file, so I fixed it up